solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

    parent_blockhash: Hash, // byte-array of length 32

+   // total points calculated for the current epoch, where points equals the sum
+   // of delegated stake * credits observed for all delegations
+   total_points: u128, // little-endian unsigned 128-bit integer

    // total rewards for the current epoch, in lamports
    total_rewards: u64, // little-endian unsigned 64-bit integer